Laban254/alx-higher_level_programming/README.md

 ## Acknowledgements :pray:

 All work contained in this project was completed as part of the curriculum for ALX_Africa Software Engineering Programme.
-Holberton School is a campus-based full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
+ALX is full-stack software engineering program that prepares students for careers in the tech industry using project-based peer learning.
 For more information, visit [this link](https://www.alxafrica.com/).